Are you looking for engaging Instagram story ideas to fast-track your social media marketing strategy results?

 16. Start a series

 One of the reasons that consistency is so crucial on Instagram is because people love predictability.
-That’s why scheduling your content can be so beneficial—it helps you stick to your schedule, without the headaches and hassle.
+That’s why scheduling your content can be so beneficial, it helps you stick to your schedule, without the headaches and hassle.
 By the way, Sked can help with that!

 With consistency carrying so much weight for users and Instagram’s algorithm, it’s worth considering starting a regular series on your Instagram Stories.

-Image source: Bustle
+Image source: Go-To Skincare

 17. Make use of your story highlights